 Need help or have Questions?

-The last slide on my PowerPoint deck offers quite a few resources that you can use to get your mobile development going, but I’d also be happy to answer any questions related to this session, slides, and code.
+The last slide on my PowerPoint deck offers quite a few resources.
+You can use it to get your mobile development going.
+But I’d also be happy to answer any questions related to this session, slides, and code.
 Feel free to let me know how I can help using the comments section below.